- A quick round up on detail sanders available

 Reach.

-Especially for those that indulge in DIY projects, the detail sander is one of few tools that allow you to easily work with relatively narrow wooden material as well as with those hard-to-reach areas and spaces.
+Especially for those who indulge in DIY projects, the detail sander is one of few tools that allow you to easily work with relatively narrow wooden material as well as with those hard-to-reach areas and spaces.

 The specialized triangular sanding head reduces effort and shortens work time.